-It all begins with a symbiotic relationship.
+Create a symbiotic relationship It all begins with a symbiotic relationship.
 Before you can add videos to your work, an environment has to be created where your words and your videos earn their worth by relying on each other.

 A good video can help illustrate and visually stimulate the point you are trying to make, in ways that even the most coherent text cannot do on its own.

 Well-written content provides appropriate context to a video which would otherwise be pointless imagery.

 The video shows us what the reactions in the article are based on, and the content therefore makes more sense. http://www.dorkly.com/post/81128/20-perfect-internet-reactions-to-the-nintendo-switch